LiuSilva/studying_python/README.md

 71: Faça a mesma coisa do 70, porem as duas condições vão ser verdadeiras e vai retornar True, use o AND explique.

-72: Repita os desafios do 70 e 71, porem usando (OR ) explique .
+72: Repita os desafios do 70 e 71, porem usando (OR ) explique.

 73: Explique a diferença  do AND e OR